 Innovation Days are community events that pair students and volunteers in a day of learning, preparing student teams to participate in World Series of Innovation.
 To learn more about hosting an Innovation Day, contact email@example.com.

 The World Series of Innovation toolkit includes NFTE curriculum and games that introduce users to entrepreneurial thinking.

 Yes, but remember, for each idea submitted, the team must provide answers to all five prompt sections, including creating a storyboard and 60-second commercial.
 That will take some time.
 Also remember, we track each project by unique email address.
 If submitting more than one project, team leaders and members must use different email addresses.

 Sure, as long as there are two or three people on each team, and one person as team leader.

 If the same computer is being used for multiple individuals who are voting, you will need to clear cache and cookies before another person can vote.
 Once cleared, the new person can enter an email address and vote for one project, per category, per day.
 Only valid email addresses will be counted in final voting.
 For questions, please contact us.

-The People's Choice winning team and the Adjudicators' Choice winning team in each category will receive $2,000 for team members to split, plus $500 for their school or other nonprofit community organization.
+The winning team in each category will receive $1,500 for team members to split, plus $500 for their school or other nonprofit community organization.
 If a winning team is not affiliated with a school or nonprofit, they may choose a school or nonprofit to receive this portion of the prize.
 Please note, winners will be responsible for paying applicable taxes on all winnings.
-Runners up will receive a prize of $250 for the team to share.
+Runners up will receive a prize of $300 for the team to share.